ABC-Center/ABC-guide/docs/index.md

-# Welcome to the AI & Biodiversity Change Global Center Guide!
+# Welcome to the ABC Guide!

 This website hosts guides to FAIR (findable, accessible, interoperable, reusable) and reproducible workflows, documentation, and general best-practices for collaborative science.
 We aim to provide a helpful resource for scientists working in [_imageomics_](wiki-guide/Glossary-for-Imageomics.md/#imageomics) and related interdisciplinary fields.